 Alchemy, the precursor to modern chemistry, has always had ties to religion and spirituality.
 In this article we are going to look at the question: what religion is alchemy?

 Alchemy goes back to at least ancient Egypt, and was practiced by Muslims and Christians during Medieval times.
-Alchemy is not a part of any one religion, but is a part of the philosophical system called Hermeticism.
-Throughout history alchemists not only lived in religious societies, but were active and important members of their temples, churches, mosques, and synagogues.
+It is not a part of any one religion, but comes from the philosophy of Hermeticism.
+Throughout history alchemists not only lived in religious societies, but were active in their respective religions.

 The Origins of Alchemy

 The roots of alchemy can be traced back to ancient Egypt, and was passed down to Arabia, Greece, Rome, and eventually Europe.
 The word alchemy comes from the Egyptian word “chem” or “qem” which means black, and refers to the rich soils of the Nile river.
 Later we see the Arabian phrase “al-kimia”.
 After Alexander the Great conquered Egypt, we find references to “chemeia”, a Greek word that means “metal pouring”, in reference to the practice of creating metal alloys by melting and combining metals.

 Through the process of discovering how to turn base metals into gold, alchemists believed that they could find their own salvation from matter.
 They sought to dissolve their own physical matter and spirit from the prime matter of the universe.
 This process, which they called the magnum opus, was believed to lead to the discovery of immortality.

 The Religion of Ancient Egypt